aFuerst/aFuerst.github.io/index.md

 <img src="assets/img.jpg" alt="drawing" width="200"/>

+**I expect to graduate in May 2024 and am currently looking for a job, targeting post-doc research positions or industry work.**

-I am a fourth year PhD student at Indiana University with interests in everything CS and engineering.
+I am a fifth year PhD student at Indiana University with interests in everything CS and engineering.
-Outside of that, I hike, go biking, bake everything iamginable, and read books on history.
+Outside of that, I hike, go biking, bake everything imaginable, and read books on history.

 [My Resume](./assets/resume.pdf)

 ## Research Interests

-My current research focuses are in various segments of systems research, specifically  Operating Systems, Cloud, and Virtualization.
+My current research focuses are in various segments of systems research, especially Serverless, Cloud, and Virtualization.
 I intend on creating and working on such systems in industry after finishing my degree.

 ## Publications